bradyquelet/Automatic-Blinds-Project/README.md

 ## My Contributions
 - Designed the Arduino housing in SolidWorks
-- Assisted with electrical schematics and system integration
+- Created electrical schematics and aided in system integration
 - Contributed to Arduino programming for sensor input, motor control, and LED operation

 ## Tools & Components